-10. DESTRUCTION.
+DESTRUCTION.
 While Licensor is not required to maintain casualty insurance on the Docks, if the Slip and/or Docks are destroyed by hurricane, storm, fire or other casualty, Licensor agrees to use any insurance proceeds which may be paid or payable to Licensor to repair, restore or rehabilitate the same to their original condition.
 In the event the insurance proceeds are insufficient, Licensee shall be assessed Licensee’s proportionate share for any deficiency, as an additional special assessment.

-11. INDEMNITY.
-Licensee agrees to defend, hold harmless and indemnify Licensor from all claims, damages, loss, cost, expense or liability arising from or in anyway connected with Licensee’s use of, or presence at, the Slip, Docks or any other property of Licensor.
-By way of illustration, and not as a limitation, the items contemplated by the forgoing include financial loss attributable to Licensee or his guests and invitees, penalties and fines incurred by Licensor as a result of Licensee’s acts or omissions violating the State Lease and damage to the Docks caused by Licensee’s vessels, etc. Further, Licensee releases any and all claims which Licensee may now or hereinafter have against Licensor in connection with the condition or use of the Slip or Docks and waives all rights of subrogation on behalf of the insurers of Licensee.
+INDEMNITY; WAIVER.
+Licensee agrees to defend, hold harmless, and indemnify Licensor from all claims, damages, loss, cost, expense, or liability arising from or in any way connected with Licensee’s use of, or presence at, the Slip, Docks, or any other property of Licensor.
+By way of illustration, and not as a limitation, the items contemplated by the forgoing include financial loss attributable to Licensee or his guests and invitees, penalties and fines incurred by Licensor as a result of Licensee’s acts or omissions violating the State Lease, and damage to the Docks caused by Licensee’s vessels, etc. including those resulting from Licensee utilizing an inadequate lift.
+Further, Licensee waives and releases all claims which Licensee may now or hereinafter have against Licensor in connection with the approval of any Slip Layout, or the condition or use of the Slip or Docks.
+Licensee waives all rights of subrogation on behalf of the insurers of Licensee.

-12. LAWS.
+LAWS.
 Licensee shall comply with all applicable laws and ordinances, all leases and permits issued by governmental authorities having jurisdiction, and all orders and decrees of any court and all requirements of other governmental authority applicable to the use of the Slip or Docks.
 Licensee also agrees to be bound by, and to timely comply with, any and all rules and regulations duly adopted by Licensor’s Board of Directors from time to time.